davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 search for addtional repositories takes place.

 Output file base
-  The output filename, without extension and without parents.
-Default:
+  The output filename without extension and without directories, default ``gitinspect``.
+See bottom right of the IO configuration panel.
-  ``gitinspect``.

 Output file path
-  Output file path depends on selected output prepostfix (see next option).
+  The output file path depends on the selected output prepostfix (see next option).
 In the example figure, the input folder path is the path of the repository gitinspectorgui.
 Depending on the selected pre or postfix, the output file path is:

   * :guilabel:`Postfix with repo`: ``/Users/.../1-repos/grading/gitinspectorgui-gitinspect``.
   * :guilabel:`Prefix with repo`: ``/Users/.../1-repos/grading/gitinspect-gitinspectorgui``.